jmcglone/jmcglone.github.io/_drafts/microbenchmarking_tools/2018-04-01-Tools-for-microarchitectural-benchmarking.md

 ### Benchmark kernel

 Microarchitectural benchmarking is often used when you want to stress some particular CPU feature or find the bottleneck in some small piece of code.
-I decided to come up with a assembly example that should be equally handled by all the tools.
+I decided to come up with an assembly example that wouyld be handled equally good by all the tools.

 I will try to run the same experiment under each of those tools and show the output.
 I will try to stress my IvyBridge CPU with example from my previous article about [port contention](https://dendibakh.github.io/blog/2018/03/21/port-contention).